 This is unfortunate.
 Not having a strategy is like trying to put up the walls of a building before the foundation is set.
 Without a solid foundation, time and money are spent on tasks that have little chance to produce the desired results.
 Approaching a project this way promises false starts and several trips back to the drawing board.

-Given so much of your ability to communicate and attract customers falls on your website’s shoulders, when considering the launch of a new website or a redesign of a current one, it’s critically important you get it right.
+Given that so much of your ability to communicate and attract your target audience falls on your website’s shoulders, it’s critically important you get it right.
 Ultimately, taking the time to research and develop a solid strategy from the onset can make the difference between the success and failure of a project.

 Developing a website strategy can be broken down into 8 parts: